 In sustainability terms, the most pressing issues affecting an organisation are known as material issues.
 Our material issues are those that matter most to our stakeholders and impact our business drivers, competitive position and long-term value creation.

 Understanding the needs and interests of our stakeholders helps us to prioritise our material issues.
-In addition to engaging our stakeholders to gauge shared and emerging issues, Ramsay’s materiality assessment is informed by the Sustainability Accounting Standards Board Materiality Map and reviewed annually by our Global Sustainability Committee.
+As well as engaging our stakeholders to gauge their shared and emerging issues, Ramsay’s materiality assessment is informed by the Sustainability Accounting Standards Board Materiality Map and reviewed annually by our Global Sustainability Committee.

 Clinical quality and excellence

 - Clinical outcomes

 - Doctor and clinician wellbeing

 - Culture and engagement

 - Global workforce challenges